 - completed their Certified Economic Developer designation (Ec.D.),

 - have 10 years of experience in the profession and meet EDAC's requirement policy

-- Leadership and Advanced Economic Development Insights: An enhanced learning experience with senior colleagues
+Leadership and Advanced Economic Development Insights (Year 3) is an enhanced learning experience with senior colleagues

-Year 3 is a four-day course that includes lectures, workshops, and small group projects led by experts and veterans of the field.
+The course includes lectures, workshops, and small group projects led by experts and veterans of the field.
 Past sessions have included:

 - Change champions: How to be an effective leader, civil servant, and collaborator